 “Mm,” he said.
 I glanced over and saw understanding in his eyes.

 “Well, thanks for walking me here.”
 I tilted my head.I stopped outside Director Solv’s office, halfway down the hallway to the infirmary.

 I rubbed my neck.
 “I’m all right.
 And I’ll need to make a report, I guess.”

 He patted my arm.
 “Rai isn’t really a bad guy, but he shouldn’t have done that.
 I mean, obviously.
 What I’m trying to say is…it isn’t usually like that.
 But that will never happen again.
 I promise.”

 I opened my mouth, shut it again.
 “Yeah,” I said.
 “Thanks.”

 He walked away.
-The director’s name, MIKKEL SOLV, was stuck in transfer-letters to the wired window of the door.
+The director’s name, MIKKEL SOLV, was stuck in transfer-letters to the wired window of the door, followed by a long string of letters starting with PhD.
 He had emigrated from Denmark in his twenties, and though he Americanized his name to “Mik,” his coffee-cream voice still bore the stamp of a mix of European accents.
 For some reason, he resisted technological upgrading, and forests gave up acres of trees to supply him with paper.
 File cabinets were stuffed to overflowing, and more than once I’d had to catch one as it tilted and shove it upright with my shoulder.
 My fingers always stung with paper cuts and Band-Aids were my daily fashion.